openstack/kolla-ansible/doc/source/reference/cinder-guide.rst

 If the disk stays in the available state, something went wrong during the iSCSI mounting of the volume to the guest VM.

-Cinder LVM2 back end with iSCSI
+Cinder LVM2 backend with iSCSI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As of Newton-1 milestone, Kolla supports LVM2 as cinder back end.
+As of Newton-1 milestone, Kolla supports LVM2 as cinder backend.
 It is
 accomplished by introducing two new containers ``tgtd`` and ``iscsid``.
 ``tgtd`` container serves as a bridge between cinder-volume process and a
 server hosting Logical Volume Groups (LVG). ``iscsid`` container serves as
 a bridge between nova-compute process and the server hosting LVG.

-In order to use Cinder's LVM back end, a LVG named ``cinder-volumes`` should
+In order to use Cinder's LVM backend, a LVG named ``cinder-volumes`` should
 exist on the server and following parameter must be specified in
 ``globals.yml``: